-A small number of forces have already adopted NCRS, and have experienced increases in recorded crime levels, particularly for common assault and less serious crime.
-However, NCRS related increases are expected in the level of recorded street crime, burglary and autocrime, and related decreases in the judicial disposal rates1 for these offences.
-These increases may be as high as 15%, based on MPS inspections of current crime recording practice and the experiences of other forces.
-It is not possible accurately to estimate the increase in advance and therefore the figures in this plan have not been adjusted to take account of NCRS.
+NCRS related increases are expected in the level of street crime, burglary and autocrime, and related decreases in the judicial disposal rates for these offences.
+These increases may be as high as 10%, based on MPS inspections of current crime recording practices and experiences in other forces.
+It is not possible accurately to estimate the increase in advance and therefore the figures in this plan are not adjusted to take account of NCRS.